An extension of The Edna House for Women, The Edna Boutique serves her mother organization and the community in several ways:

 - We provide job skills training for our Edna House residents.

 - We offer quality, affordable goods for the community.

-- We exemplify values of thrift, generosity, purpose and self-support.
+- We exemplify values of generosity, purpose and self-support.

 Because we all deserve a second chance to be beautiful.